Gloucester City A.F.C.: Worcester City

 Gloucester City and Worcester City contest the Severn Derby, as the game has recently been named.
 The rivalry has blossomed in the 2000s due to both clubs participating in the Conference North and the close proximity between the two cathedral cities.
 The two sides have met 104 times during their history.
 However, since Worcester City's resignation from the National League due to financial problems, the clubs have not met since 2017.

 Hereford

 A local rivalry had existed with Hereford United until the club dissolved in 2014.
 The sides had met 42 times between 1939 and 1971.
-A new club set up called Hereford F.C. joined Midland Football League, eventually rising to meet Gloucester City in the National League North where the two currently do battle.
+A new club set up called Hereford F.C. joined Midland Football League, eventually rising to meet Gloucester City in the National League North.